magnuen2k/pg6102_2016/README.md

 Run API's independently:

 - All API's can be started independently from and IDE with `LocalApplicationRunner` which is located under the API's test folder.
-However, since both `trips` api and `booking` api depends on rabbitmq, they will not be able to run without disabling the rabbitmq functionality.
-Therefore, another way to see Swagger Documentation is to expose unique ports for each service in `docker-compose.yml` and open that way.
+However, since both `trips` api and `booking` api depends on rabbitmq etc, they will throw exceptions.
+However, there is a bug (I guess?) where the `@Value` does not work properly when running `LocalApplicationRunner` so they crash due to this.
+You could remove the @Value property in `application.yml` and hardcode the string (just to see swagger, tests will not work then).
+There is another way to see Swagger Documentation and that is to expose unique ports for each service in `docker-compose.yml` and open that way. `weather` api swagger works properly.

 Run the full application: